 Tackling these points ad-litteram is not going to solve mobile app engagement.
 “I’ll push more updates for my application” or “I’ll use push notifications to remind users about my app” are not a good plan for stimulating engagement.
 To devise a solution, we must take a step back and look at why people use mobile apps in the first place.
 There are a few reasons for that – let’s have a look at them below:

-As a service provider, you encourage users to use your mobile app because of the number of benefits that they will receive from it.
-User engagement, therefore, is the user’s response to your efforts of delivering something of value.
+Having understood the main reasons behind mobile app usage, we can now take a step forward and think about the user engagement.
+Engagement has many meanings, but the definition that we are interested in goes along the lines of: “the process of encouraging people to be interested in the work of an organization, etc.” As a service provider, you encourage users to use your mobile app because of the number of benefits that they will receive from it.
+User engagement, app retention rate therefore, is the user’s response to your efforts of delivering something of value.

 Mobile app engagement does not entail having your users stuck to the screen.
 A long-term customer who uses the app only when they need it (see Uber) is much more valuable than an addictive short-term relationship (remember Vine?).
 Nurture your customers and show them that your app will always be a reliable solution to their problems – now and in the future.

-As you are nailing your messaging and marketing, you must make sure that your product is living up to the expectations.
+As you are nailing your messaging and marketing, you must make sure to retain users and that your product is living up to the expectations.
+Different app categories, such as gaming or productivity, have unique user needs and expectations that must be met to retain users.
 The valuable, long-term users will remain engaged only when they can solve their problem or reach their goal.

 Can I navigate to my destination with Waze?
 Am I able to talk to any of my friends with Messenger?
 Can I take my mind off work with Candy Crush?
 Can I do my mathematics homework with Photomath?

-There is a direct correlation between an app’s performance and user retention.
+There is a direct correlation between an app’s performance and the app's retention rate.
 The more sluggish your app is, the less likely your customers will continue using your app.
 Even though this seems quite straightforward to fix, make sure you improve all aspects of performance such as: low latency, prevent crashes, consistent connectivity, adequate gesture responsiveness.

 Personalization is one of the distinguishing figures of mobile apps.
 To personalize your mobile app specifically to your user base, you must firstly understand who they are and what they prefer.
 So, firstly collect the user profiles.